awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 The practice of rotating keys doesn't apply when private keys are generated on an HSM\.

 **Performance**  <a name="hsm-performance"></a>
 The following diagram shows the AWS IoT client component and local MQTT server on the AWS IoT Greengrass core\.
 If you want to use an HSM configuration for both components, you can use the same private key or separate private keys\.
+If you use separate keys, they must be stored in the same slot\.
-AWS IoT Greengrass supports both RSA and ECC private keys for IoT client message encryption\.
-This applies to messages sent between the Greengrass core and AWS IoT cloud\.
-However, AWS IoT Greengrass doesn't currently support ECC private keys for local MQTT server message encryption, which applies to messages between the Greengrass core and other Greengrass devices in the group\.
-Therefore, if your secure element doesn't support RSA key storage, you won't be able to use the secure element key for local MQTT server message encryption\.
-For these messages, you need to store an RSA private key in the file system\.
+AWS IoT Greengrass doesn't impose any limits on the number of keys that you store on the HSM, so you can store private keys for the IoT client, MQTT server, and secrets manager components\.
+However, some HSM vendors might impose limits on the number of keys you can store in a slot\.

 ![\[\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/multi-key-diagram.png)
 In general, the IoT client key is not used very frequently because the Greengrass core software maintains long\-lived connections to the cloud\.
 However, the MQTT server key is used every time that a Greengrass device connects to the core\.
 These interactions directly affect performance\.
 When the MQTT server key is stored on the HSM, the rate at which devices can connect depends on the number of RSA signature operations per second that the HSM can perform\.
 For example, if the HSM takes 300 milliseconds to perform an RSASSA\-PKCS1\-v1\.5 signature on an RSA\-2048 private key, then only three devices can connect to the Greengrass core per second\.
 After the connections are made, the HSM is no longer used and the standard [Greengrass limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_greengrass) apply\.
 To mitigate performance bottlenecks, you can store the private key for the MQTT server on the file system instead of on the HSM\.
 With this configuration, the MQTT server behaves as if hardware security isn't enabled\.
-AWS IoT Greengrass supports the following key\-storage configurations so you can optimize for your security and performance requirements\.
+AWS IoT Greengrass supports multiple key\-storage configurations for the IoT client and MQTT server components, so you can optimize for your security and performance requirements\.
+The following table includes example configurations\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html)
 To configure the Greengrass core to use file system\-based keys for the MQTT server, omit the `principals.MQTTServerCertificate` section from `config.json` \(or specify a file\-based path to the key if you're not using the default key generated by AWS IoT Greengrass\)\.
 The resulting `crypto` object looks like this: